IMD business school for management and leadership courses

 Marketing Strategy Sustainability

-The Case Centre Awards and Competitions Winner 2025 – Overall Award
+The Case Centre Awards and Competitions Winner 2025 – Overall Award; 2025 The Case Centre Bestselling Case in 2025 in Marketing Category

 By Kamran Kashani and Goutam Challagalla